swarmcity/SwarmCityConcept/README.md

 In episode 3, Frank has to decide who he wants to choose as a provider for his request.

-Frank gets to know the reputation of the repliers, Alice and Dicky.
-Alice's reputation is sketchy, so he chooses Dicky to become the Provider.
+Frank gets to know the reputation of the repliers, Alice and Tom.
+Alice's reputation is sketchy, so he chooses Tom to become the Provider.

-Dicky is very happy, and agrees to the deal.
+Tom is very happy, and agrees to the deal.

 Will they successfully complete this deal, or is there a conflict waiting around the corner?